-Girl Geek, co-founded by Angie Chang and Sukrutha Bhadouria, is an outstanding place to go for events (including virtual options, of course), articles, videos, and a podcast that we highly recommend listening to.
+Girl Geek, co-founded by Angie Chang and Sukrutha Bhadouria, is an outstanding place to go for events (including virtual options), articles, videos, and a podcast we highly recommend listening to.

-The content spans from news to conversations (Girl Geek dinners, which is part of the organization’s origin story) to career transitions, mentorship, imposter syndrome, and inclusive design!
+The content spans from news to conversations (Girl Geek dinners, which are part of the organization’s origin story) to career transitions, mentorship, imposter syndrome, and inclusive design!